proofgov/api/README.md

 3. The client PUTs /sessions/:session-id/status with '{ "value": "complete" }' when the client clicks submit.

 We also permit the client to assemble all data and submit it with a single POST to /sessions upon form completion (but encourage the adoption of the more incremental session application)

+## Planned extensions

+* support authentication via AD service accounts
+* generate a per-session bearer token to accept posts directly from a client box
+* create more flexibility around communicating field types and prompts (e.g. create a /forms/:form_id/:fields endpoint to manage fields for the form, rather than repeating this at each user submission)

 # Comprehensive end-point list + JSON Schema